linker3000/Z80-Board/README.md

 ![Image](ioport.png)

-The  I/O port design comprises:
+The I/O port is an add-on to complement Grant's design; it comprises:

 * 74LS245 TTL octal bus transceiver
-* 74F374 octal D-type flip flop driving the LEDs (74LS or HCT374 would be fine)
+* 74F374 octal D-type flip flop driving the LEDs (74LS or HCT374 would be fine.
+I used what I had to hand)
 * 8 x green LEDs
 * 8 x 390 ohm resistors
 * 8 x 2K2 resistors
 * 2 x 100nF ceramic decoupling capacitors.

-The original I/O port design was very similar to the digital I/O port of the RC2014 Z80: https://rc2014.co.uk/modules/digital-io/, however, the mix of designs meant that there was an overlap at port address 0x00 between the SIO chip and the port.
-The updated schematic and GAL22V10 firmware keeps the SIO base at port 0x00 and moves the digital I/O port to 0x08.
+The I/O port design is based on the digital I/O port of the RC2014 Z80: https://rc2014.co.uk/modules/digital-io/, however, mixing two designs meant that there was a conflict at address 0x00, which was already in use by the SIO chip.
+To fix this I updated the GAL firmware, keeping the SIO chip based at port 0x00 and moving the digital I/O port to 0x08.

 Use the *z80porter* program to test port output: https://github.com/linker3000/z80porter